ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 **Saving data in your cluster**

-In IBM Cloud Container Service, you can choose from several options to store your app data and share data across pods in your cluster.
+With the IBM Cloud Container Service, you can choose from several options to store your app data and share data across pods in your cluster.
 However, not all storage options offer the same level of persistence and availability in disaster situations.

-**Non-persistent data storage options**

-Containers and pods are, by design, short-lived and can fail unexpectedly.
+Non-persistent data storage: Containers and pods are, by design, short-lived and can fail unexpectedly.
 However, you can write data to the local file system of the container to store data throughout the lifecycle of the container.
 Data inside a container cannot be shared with other containers or pods and is lost when the container crashes or is removed.

-**Persistent data storage options for high availability**

-Create a persistent volume claim (PVC) to provision NFS file storage or block storage for your cluster.
+Persistent data storage: Create a persistent volume claim (PVC) to provision NFS file storage or block storage for your cluster.
 Then, mount this claim to a persistent volume (PV) to ensure that data is available even if the pods crash or shut down.

 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
 The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.